KedarChandulur/FileRetrievalEngine/README.md

 ### Requirements

-If you are implementing your solution in C++ you will need to have GCC 12.x and CMake 3.22.x installed on your system.
+You will need to have GCC 12.x and CMake 3.22.x installed on your system.
 On Ubuntu 22.04 you can install GCC and set it as default compiler using the following commands:

 ```
 sudo apt install g++-12 gcc-12 cmake